Ligurian language: Geographic extent and status

-Ligurian does not have an official status in Italy.
+Status

+The Italian Government does not consider Ligurian a language, but rather a dialect of Italian.
 Hence, it is not protected by law.
 Historically, Genoese (the dialect spoken in the city of Genoa) is the written koiné, owing to its semi-official role as language of the Republic of Genoa, its traditional importance in trade and commerce, and its vast literature.

 Like other regional languages in Italy, the use of Ligurian and its dialects is in rapid decline.
 ISTAT (the Italian Central Service of Statistics) claims that in 2012, only 9% of the population used a language other than standard Italian with friends and family, which decreases to 1.8% with strangers.
 Furthermore, according to ISTAT, regional languages are more commonly spoken by uneducated people and the elderly, mostly in rural areas.
 Liguria is no exception.
 One can reasonably suppose the age pyramid to be strongly biased toward the elderly who were born before World War II, with proficiency rapidly approaching zero for newer generations.
 Compared to other regional languages of Italy, Ligurian has experienced a significantly smaller decline which could have been a consequence of its status or the early decline it underwent in the past.
 The language itself is actively preserved by various groups.